mathiasunneland/homelab-k8s/README.md

 # homelab-k8s

-Homelab-k8s is a project that utilizes Proxmox, Terraform and Ansible to automate the deployment of a k8s-cluster.
+Homelab-k8s is a project that utilizes Proxmox, Terraform and Ansible to automate a customized deployment of a k8s-cluster.

 ## Installation